-Forex market: Indian rupee rises against US dollar - East Coast Daily English
+Forex Market: Indian rupee rises against US dollar - East Coast Daily English

-In the forex market the domestic currency Indian rupee has surged against the US dollar in the early hours of trading.
-As per the market experts the sustained foreign fund inflows and easing crude oil prices supported the upward rally of the Indian rupee.
+In the forex market the domestic currency Indian rupee has surged against the US dollar.
+As per the market experts the easing crude oil prices and sustained foreign fund inflows had supported the Indian rupee.

-At the Interbank Foreign Exchange the domestic currency opened at 9098. and then surged to 70.94 against the US dollar registering a gain of 10 paise.The Indian rupee has settled trading on Monday at 71.04 against the US dollar.
+At the Interbank Foreign Exchange the Indian rupee opened firm at 70.68 against the US dollar.

+On Wednesday the Indian rupee has settled trading at 70.84 against the US dollar.

-The ‘Dollar Index’ which gauges the strength of US currency against a basket of six currencies has slipped down by 0.02% to 97.62.
+The ‘Dollar Index’ which gauges the US currency’s strength against a basket of six global currencies has declined and is at 97.4

 Post Your Comments